Overview of gun laws by nation: Poland

-Gun ownership in Poland is regulated and a permit is required to own or possess firearms.
+Gun ownership in Poland is regulated by the Weapons and Munitions Act of 1999 as further amended.
+A permit is required to own or possess firearms.
 Permits are granted for specific purposes, such as self-defense, sport, hunting, collecting etc. and are shall issue except the ones for self-defense, which are may issue.
-Institutional permits allow for firearm ownership by security companies, shooting ranges, sport clubs etc.
+Institutional permits allow for firearm ownership by private security companies, shooting ranges, sport clubs etc.

 Permits are issued to permanent residents over 21, not addicted to alcohol or other substances, having no criminal record, being in good physical and mental health, who passed an exam before sporting association, hunting association or the Police.
 Permits specify the purposes, categories and quantities of allowed guns; categories depend on permit purpose while quantities are assigned at the discretion of the Police, based on documentation provided.
 Quantities can be increased when one uses up all available slots.

-Carrying loaded guns is allowed on all types of permits besides permits for collecting and memorial purposes.
+Carrying loaded guns is allowed on all types of permits except permits for collecting and memorial purposes.
 Hunters can carry loaded only on hunting grounds.
 Guns shall be carried concealed in a holster close to the body.
 Carrying in public transport is limited only to self-defense permit holders.
 It is prohibited to carry while intoxicated, and when attending public gatherings or mass events.

 Everyone, including foreigners, is allowed to use legal guns at registered shooting ranges, regardless of actual gun's ownership, e.g. rented from the range or shared by a legal owner present.
 Discharging a firearm for training or leisure out of a registered shooting range (even on a large private property) is prohibited.